This drill is a result of a lesson with a golfer "CW" who was having trouble keeping

 his weight on his forward side leg during a ball striking drill.
 After taking a few swings

-from the "stork" position, he was making pure contact, so I named this drill after him.
+from the "flamingo" position, he was making pure contact, so I named this drill after him.

 Do this drill for 15 to 45 focused minutes.